Creating a Career Development Plan: Tips and Strategies

 - Career advancement opportunities are increased.

-The first step to create your career plan of development is to evaluate your abilities, capabilities strengths, areas of strength, and areas in which you could benefit from improvement.
+The first step to create your career development plan is to review your abilities, capabilities, strengths, and areas in which you could benefit from improvement.

 Consider these questions: